 Cubbies and cabinets inside an RV can be super dark, especially mornings and evenings!
 These stick-on under cabinet lights shed some serious rays into your motorhome's darkest holes.

 This RV gadget automatically senses human movement and turns on right when you're grabbing your favorite game or pair of shoes.
 You can place them in a closet, drawer, cabinet or any other dark place

 Here's another of several RV gadgets that keep your rig more organized.
 These big white hooks stick right on your wall and can hold everything from jackets to kitchen utensils.

 I am totally addicted to packing cubes and use them in my campervan and on my sailboat.
-Packing groups are a very handy RV gadget for keeping your stuff organized when you travel.
-I can’t imagine storing my clothes any other way!
+These packing cubes are a very handy RV gadget for keeping your stuff organized when you travel.
+I can't imagine storing my clothes any other way!

 You can also use packing cubes to store your shoes, belts and laundry.